Incident Response Training

 - Introduction to Log Management (IR110)

 Log files provide the data that are the bread and butter of incident response, enabling network analysts and incident responders to investigate and diagnose issues and suspicious activity from network perimeter to epicenter.
-This webinar introduces the fundamentals of investigating logs for incidents.
+CISA is proud to present this one-hour webinar introducing the fundamentals of investigating logs for incidents.

 This webinar includes the following information and more:

-- Key guidance for organizations: Introduce resources and tools that enable organizations and individuals to use log analysis to query for threat activity including SIEM, FPCAP analysis, and using PowerShell and Active Directory to run scripts.
+- Key guidance for organizations: Introduce resources and tools that enable organizations and individuals to use log analysis to query for threat activity, including security information and event management (SIEM) and full packet capture (FPCAP) analysis, and using PowerShell and Active Directory to run scripts.

 - Knowledge check: The course concludes with a brief knowledge check section to reinforce key concepts and takeaways.